Fitzroy Crossing, Western Australia: Indigenous affairs

 In its 2008–09 budget, the Department of Social Services continued financial management support services for welfare payment reform to support a child protection trial in Fitzroy Crossing.
 Alcohol was being bought instead of educating children.
 This aid in managing money was intended to assist people with financial difficulties to get involved in the community and plan for the long term.

 In 2012–13 and 2013–14, the Department of Social Services set up community projects in Fitzroy Crossing.

 A community meeting in 2020, called by a group of senior men concerned about the high levels of alcohol abuse, associated gambling, fighting, domestic violence and family dysfunction.
 There was wide concern about the number of children wandering around the town at night and getting into trouble.
 Despite the 12-year ban on sales of full-strength alcohol, there were sales by "sly groggers" at inflated prices.
 Various solutions were suggested, including safe houses for children, elders becoming mentors to children, more infrastructure for youth, and opportunities to give them hope for the future.

 Facilities

 Fitzroy Crossing serves as the hub for the communities of the Fitzroy Valley.
-Many residents come into town for recreational activities, such as fishing and sports at the recreation center, shopping (mainly for groceries), visiting family, and meetings or appointments at the hospital or other government agencies.
+Many residents come into town for recreational activities, such as fishing and sports at the recreation centre, shopping (mainly for groceries), visiting family, and meetings or appointments at the hospital or other government agencies.
 Fitzroy Crossing is also home to many regional service providers because it is a central location to these communities.

 The township of Fitzroy Crossing contains most amenities with two roadhouses, a self-serve 24-hour diesel station, supermarket, post office, newsagent, clothes shops, accommodation, mechanics, electricians, plumbers, and cafes and restaurants.

 Fitzroy Crossing also has a swimming pool, covered basketball courts, a grassed Australian rules football oval, and many grassed areas around the town for public use.

+Bayulu Community is nearby, 12 km southeast along Great Northern Highway on Gogo Station.